IllumiDesk/illumidesk/README.md

 **Requirements**

 - The Jupyter Notebook image needs to have `JupyterHub` installed and this version of JupyterHub **must coincide with the version of JupyterHub that is spawing the Jupyter Notebook**.
-By default the `jupyter/docker-stacks` images have JupyterHub installed.
+By default the `illumidesk/docker-stacks` images have JupyterHub installed.
-- Use one of images provided by the [`jupyter/docker-stacks`](https://github.com/jupyter/docker-stacks) images as the base image.
+- Use one of images provided by the [`jupyter/docker-stacks`](https://github.com/jupyter/docker-stacks).
 - Make sure the image is on the host used by the spawner to launch the user's Jupyter Notebook.

 There are three notebook images: